Getting Started

 pnpm dev:nuxt

-The examples demonstrate plugin/module setup, RPC state, direct connection calls, balance reads, unified wallet discovery, wallet state, generic transaction state, and transaction transfer flows.
+The examples demonstrate plugin/module setup, RPC state, direct connection calls, balance reads, unified wallet discovery, persisted wallet selection, wallet state, message signing, generic transaction state, transaction transfer flows, confirmation status, explorer links, and unsupported capability UI.
 They use devnet by default for safe testing.

 Connect A Wallet